gwchar2/MyAssembler/readme/README.md

 ## Examples
-Save the code displayed below in a file named `basic_example.asm`, then run the assembler as follows:
+Save the code displayed below in a file named `basic_example.as`, then run the assembler as follows:
-./MainAssembler basic_example.asm
+./MainAssembler basic_example.as

 ### Basic Example
 To demonstrate a simple assembly file, consider the following example: